The geometry of the triple junction between three fluids in equilibrium: Definitions, Notation, and more Background

 The next tool we need is an ``elimination theorem'' which in our setting is due to Leonardi.
 (See Theorem 3.1 of \cite{L2001}.)

-\begin{theorem}[Leonardi's Elimination Theorem] Under the assumptions above, including the strict triangularity condition (Equation\refeqn{strtri}\!\!), if $\{ E_j \}$ is a V-minimizer, then $\{ E_j \}$ has the elimination property.
+\begin{theorem}[Leonardi's Elimination Theorem] Under the assumptions above, including the strict triangle inequality (Equation\refeqn{strtri}\!\!), if $\{ E_j \}$ is a V-minimizer, then $\{ E_j \}$ has the elimination property.
 Namely, there exists a constant $\eta > 0,$ and a radius $r_0$ such that if $0 < \rho < r_0,$ $B_{r_0} \subset \Omega,$ and

 then

 \end{theorem}